 Continuing on, we drove the entire circuit which passed by numerous beaches and viewpoints.
 There are even a few dinosaur museums along the way, a craft beer brewery and a Swiss Village.

-Towards the end of our circuit drive, we crossed a little bridge which separating Lake Moreno West and Lake Moreno East.
+Towards the end of our circuit drive, we crossed a little bridge which separated Lake Moreno West and Lake Moreno East.
 Looking over to the west, it was windy and the water was wavy, peering over to the east, the water was calm and due to a small embankment, there was no wind.

 This was the perfect beach for our picnic lunch.